 WHAT’S THE PH OF YOUR FAVORITE BOTTLED WATER?
 TOP 6 WATER BRANDS COMPARED

-Choosing which bottled water you should buy has become somewhat of a daunting task considering just how many different brands are out there.
+Choosing which bottled water brand you should buy has become somewhat of a daunting task considering just how many different brands are out there.
 We went ahead and compiled a list of the top 6 bottled water brands, comparing each based on 5 categories we've humbly deemed as important to your health, the planet's, as well as our community's.

 of 6 top water bottle brands